aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 ## Compute Environment

 At the core of AWS Batch is the compute environment.
-All batch jobs are processed within a compute environment, which uses resource like OnDemand or Spot EC2 instances.
+All batch jobs are processed within a compute environment, which uses resource like OnDemand/Spot EC2 instances or Fargate.

 In **MANAGED** mode, AWS will handle the provisioning of compute resources to accommodate the demand.
 Otherwise, in **UNMANAGED** mode, you will need to manage the provisioning of those resources.